agilethought/inside-protractor-locators/readme.md

 After developing tests using Protractor for AngularJS webapps, I have found that best protractor locators are:

 ## Applying This In Real World
+Now, lets dive into some examples of how to use locators from a practical and real-world standpoint.
+Go to the [Protractor Example project] (https://github.com/mbcooper/ProtractorExample), clone the repo, and launch the example application.